Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Abstract

 \section{Abstract}

 This paper studies bargaining when buyers can continue searching for alternative sellers while negotiating, which limits their commitment to complete a transaction.
-Using transaction level data from a Japanese online marketplace, I document frequent post-agreement nonpurchase and show that buyers who explicitly pledge immediate payment are more likely to have their offers accepted, renege less often, and complete transactions faster.
+Using transaction-level data from a Japanese online marketplace, I document frequent post-agreement nonpurchase and show that buyers who explicitly pledge immediate payment are more likely to have their offers accepted, renege less often, and complete transactions faster.
 I develop and estimate a dynamic bargaining model with buyer search and limited commitment.
-Counterfactuals that restrict search during bargaining show that increased buyer commitment can reduce total welfare.
-Sellers especially those with higher valuations benefit from the elimination of delays and walkaways and respond by raising list prices.
+Counterfactuals that restrict search during bargaining show that sellers, especially those with higher valuations, benefit from the elimination of delays and walkaways and respond by raising list prices.
 This reduces buyer welfare by lowering the option value of search and increasing expected list prices.
-Platform revenue also declines because buyer behavior shifts away from counteroffers and negotiated prices fall.
+Platform welfare increases modestly because the rise in list prices outweighs the decline in negotiated trade and accepted counteroffer prices.
+Overall, total welfare increases.

 \textbf{Keywords:} Bargaining, Search, Platform Design

 \textbf{JEL Codes:} C61, D12, D83, L86, D47